-Benefit Description You pay

-Durable medical equipment (DME) High Option Standard Option

-We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
-Covered items include: 20% of the Plan allowance.
-Must be preauthorized if cost is over \$500 or item is rented 50% of the Plan allowance.
-Must be preauthorized if cost is over \$500 or item is rented

-OxygenDialysis equipment

-Hospital beds

-Wheelchairs

-Crutches

-• Walkers

-Blood glucose monitors and test strips (see Note below) \$20 per item \$25 per item

-Insulin pumps

-Note: Blood glucose monitors and test strips are covered only when obtained from CDPHP's designated manufacturer of diabetic equipment or supplies.
-If you require a different glucose monitor or test strip that is not available from CDPHP's designated diabetic equipment or supply manufacturer, you or your physician must submit a request for a medical exception by calling our Member Services department at 518-641-3140 or 877-269-2134.
-CDPHP's Medical Director will review the need for an exception and make the determination.
+Benefit Description You pay Orthopedic and prosthetic devices (cont.)
+High Option Standard Option Prosthetic replacements provided less than three years after the last one we covered unless medically indicated All charges All charges Ourable medical equipment (DME) High Option Standard Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+Covered items include: Oxygen Dialysis equipment Hospital beds Wheelchairs Crutches Walkers 20% of the Plan allowance.
+Must be preauthorized if cost is over \$500 or item is rented.
+50% of the Plan allowance.
+Must be preauthorized if cost is over \$500 or item is rented.
+Blood glucose monitors and test strips (see Note below) Insulin pumps \$20 per item \$25 per item Note: Blood glucose monitors and test strips are covered only when obtained from the CDPHP UBI designated manufacturer of diabetic equipment or supplies.
+If you require a different glucose monitor or test strip that is not available from the CDPHP UBI designated diabetic equipment or supply manufacturer, you or your physician must submit a request for a medical exception by calling our Member Services department at 518-641-3140 or 877-269-2134.
+A CDPHP medical director will review the need for an exception and make the determination.
 Your Plan physician will call us for authorization of this equipment.
 We will arrange with a health care provider to rent or sell you durable medical equipment.
 Note: See "Services requiring our prior approval" in Section 3.
-CPAP disposable supplies will be covered at the 20% of plan allowance 50% of plan allowance

-DME coverage level.
-4.11 1 411 1

-Not covered: Motorized wheelchairs or motorized scooters All charges All charges

-Home health services High Option Standard Option

-Home health care ordered by a Plan physician, approved by the Plan's medical director, and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
+CPAP disposable supplies will be covered at the DME coverage level.
+20% of plan allowance 50% of plan allowance Not covered: Motorized wheelchairs or motorized scooters All charges All charges Home health services High Option Standard Option Home health care ordered by a Plan physician, approved by the Plan's medical director, and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
 Some services include: home infusion therapy, medical supplies, drugs and medications.
 Please refer to Section 3, "Services requiring our prior approval."
 Nothing Nothing

-Oxygen therapy 20% of the Plan allowance 50% of the Plan allowance

-Not covered All charges All charges